When You Visit:

 I’m not Catholic... is it okay for me to receive communion?

 For Catholics, Communion is more commonly referred to as the Eucharist (which means "giving thanks") and is considered the source and summit of the Christian life!
 We take great care to honor and guard the Sacrament because we believe that it is much more than a symbolic gesture.
 In fact, we believe that on the altar during the consecration that bread and wine become the flesh and blood of Jesus (See John 6:53).
 For this reason, the Church seeks to ensure that all who come forward to receive communion have proven themselves ready.
 The process of becoming Catholic is first and foremost the preparing of a person to receive Christ in the Eucharist.
 Therefore the Church asks all those who are participating in the Mass that are not confirmed Catholics to refrain from receiving communion.
-If you would like to know more about Becoming Catholic, our parish's formation process for those seeking to learn more about the Catholic faith, click here!
+If you would like to know more about completing your first Sacraments (Reconciliation, Communion, and/or Confirmation) or becoming Catholic through the Rite of Christian Initiation of Adults (RCIA), click here!

 Am I expected to put money in the offering?